virtual-labs/exp-context-switching-iiith/experiment/theory.md

 | 128 | int80 syscall interface (It provides a way for user-level programs to request services from the Linux kernel by triggering a software interrupt.)|
 | 129 - 255 | Other interrupts (interprocessor interrupts, Reserved by linux for future use, etc)

+### Interrupt-driven I/O request

+From the above context switching mechansim table, when a process needs an I/O device, the process is removed from the CPU and another process is executed by the CPU.
+The previously removed process now waits in the I/O pool to use the I/O device.

+The I/O device generates an interrupt when the requested operation is complete or when an error occurs.
+This interrupt is typically handled by an interrupt service routine (ISR).
+The ISR is responsible for processing the completed I/O operation and notifying the CPU or the appropriate process that the data is ready or an error has occurred.

+Apart from Interrupt-driven I/O, there is also a polling I/O mechanism to check the status of the I/O request.

+### Polling I/O

+In this method, the CPU executes a sequence of instructions in the program that includes the I/O operation.
+After initiating the I/O operation (e.g., sending a command to a device), the program enters a loop.

+Within the loop, the CPU executes instructions that read the status registers or flags associated with the I/O device.
+These instructions are part of the program's code and are executed by the CPU as it progresses through the program's logic.

+The CPU checks the status of the I/O device by examining specific bits or flags in designated status registers.
+These bits indicate whether the device is ready, busy, or has completed the requested operation.

+The frequency of checking depends on the design of the program but is typically determined by the developer to balance responsiveness and CPU utilization.

+Interrupt-driven I/O is more efficient in terms of CPU utilization and latency because the CPU is not continuously polling the device's status.
+However, it requires more complex hardware support for interrupt generation and handling.

+In many modern systems, a combination of both approaches is used.
+Critical or time-sensitive operations may use interrupt-driven I/O, while less critical operations may use polling.
+The choice of I/O method depends on the system's requirements, performance goals, and the capabilities of the I/O devices and their drivers.

 ### Execution State